codahale/lockstitch/design.md

 This construction is IND-CPA-secure under the following assumptions:

-1. AEGIS-128L is IND-CPA-secure when used with a unique nonce.
+1. AEGIS is IND-CPA-secure when used with a unique nonce.
-2. HKDF-SHA-256-Extract is indistinguishable from a random oracle.
+2. HKDF-Extract is indistinguishable from a random oracle.
-3. HKDF-SHA-256-Expand is PRF-secure.
+3. HKDF-Expand is PRF-secure.
 4. At least one of the inputs to the transcript is a nonce (i.e., not used for multiple messages).

 ### Authenticated Encryption And Data (AEAD)